Summer Gas Prices — as Good as They’ll Get

 Not all drivers are seeing the break on prices that the national average would suggest.
 West Coast drivers are still paying close to the same price as two months ago.
 Tight inventories west of the Rocky Mountains have kept prices out there high — $4.28 in California, $4.25 in Oregon, and $4.27 in Washington State.

 The highest prices are in Hawaii, where drivers are paying $4.53, and Alaska, which doesn’t have any refineries despite all of its oil.
 Drivers there pay $4.52.

 But other than those Western states, no other state has drivers paying $4 a gallon going into the summer.

 For the cheapest gas, go south.
-South Carolina has the lowest average at $3.28 a gallon.
-Alabama’s is close, at $3.33.
-Drivers in Tennessee pay $3.34 a gallon; those in Arkansas pay $3.35; and Mississippians pay just a penny more.
+South Carolina has the lowest average at $3.26 a gallon.
+Alabama’s is close, at $3.31.
+Drivers in Tennessee pay $3.32 a gallon while those in Arkansas pay $3.33, as do Mississippians.